Hashdump/sre-sample-code/README.md

 The relevant lines here are a `MOV` instruction that initializes a variable to `0x1`, and a later `CMP` that checks if it is equal to `0x0`.
 If the comparison succeeds, then the subsequent `JZ` jump instruction activates.
 To modify an assembly instruction, select it in the editor, right-click, and click "Patch instruction".
 From there you can change the code to do what you want.

 After modifying the assembly code, you can export the edited binary from Ghidra.
 Click File -> Export Program..., select the "Original File" format, and save it as `cave_patched`.
-Try running this program and see if you can beat the game.
+Then, mark it as executable using `chmod +x cave_patched`, try running it, and see if you can beat the game.